theme-next/theme-next.org/source/docs/theme-settings/custom-files.md

   #style: source/_data/styles.styl
 ```

-You can also to rename all items in `next/languages` files or metas related in your favorite languages using [Data files](https://hexo.io/docs/configuration.html).
+You can also to rename all items in `next/languages` files or metas related in your favorite languages using [Data files](/docs/getting-started/configuration).

 1. creat a `languages.yml` in `source\_data`.
-2. insert following codes: (be carefully about the two-space indent)
+2. insert following codes: (be careful about the two-space indent)

     ```yaml
     # language